Introduction to Tenebrae

 Complete Chargen, and Apply for Approval

 Chargen will start off by asking you to select your attributes, a process very similar to what we covered, here.
-The one thing it will ask, which we have not covered, is favored class.

 Once you're finished, the last room will instruct you to +apply.